ericln/bench_rest_test/README.md

 Npm

 ## How to run
-in the command linn run `npm install` to install all the module dependencies.
+in the command line run `npm install` to install all the module dependencies.

 ### Unit Test
 Run `npm test` to execute unit test